 "I think that is a great idea, Starfire.
 And as far as this day, Patriot Day or 9/11 or whatever its called - I hope we never forget."

 I hope you enjoyed this timely one-shot.
-Please don't flame the politics, I did what I could to keep it neutral-to-in-character.
+Please don't flame the politics, I did what I could to keep it neutral and in-character.

-Personally, I lost eleven souls from my college graduating class as well as a few others that day.
+Personally, I lost sixteen souls from my college as well as a few others that day.
 I also dearly miss Barbara Olson's political punditry.

 So many people lost so much more.